pohmelie/siontp/README.md

 ## Usage
-Library is pretty similar to [`ntplib`](https://pypi.org/project/ntplib/), with exception, that packet timestamps are not in NTP timestamp format (epoch 1900 year), but in linux timestamp (epoch 1970).
+Library is pretty similar to [`ntplib`](https://pypi.org/project/ntplib/), with exception, that packet timestamps are not in NTP timestamp format (epoch 1900 year), but in system timestamp (epoch 1970 for most systems).

 ### Blocking
 ``` python